-The 42-year-old still sees room for improvement in the treble winner, however, and wants his team to increase its precision in front of goal ahead of the DFL-Supercup on Saturday against last season's Champions League final opponent Borussia Dortmund.
+The 42-year-old still sees room for improvement in the treble winners, however, and wants his team to up their precision in front of goal ahead of the DFL-Supercup on Saturday against last season's Champions League final opponents Borussia Dortmund.

 "We are going to be well prepared and play a good game [in the Supercup]."

 Bayern midfielder Toni Kroos is well aware of the tussle for a place in the midfield at the Allianz Arena, made tougher by the signings of Mario Gotze and Thiago Alcantara this summer.

 "Everybody wants to play but it's mathematically impossible, of course," the 23-year-old said.
 "That is why we have these games for the players to prove themselves and then the coach will gather his impressions to pick his first team.